Unboxed-Software/solana-course/content/intro-to-token-extensions-program.md

 # Summary
  - The existing Token Program on Solana provides interfaces for fungible and non-fungible tokens but has led to forks for added functionality, posing adoption challenges across the ecosystem.
- - Solana's model requires programs and accounts in transactions, complicating multi-token program transactions and requiring trust in supported token programs by wallets and on-chain programs.
- - To introduce new token features without disrupting current users, wallets, and decentralized applications (dApps), and to ensure the safety of existing tokens, a new token program, Token-2022 (also called as Token Extensions Program), has been developed.
+ - To introduce new token features without disrupting current users, wallets, and decentralized applications (dApps), and to ensure the safety of existing tokens, a new token program, Token Extensions Program (also called as Token-2022), has been developed.
- - Token-2022 was deployed to a separate address from the original Token Program to address these issues, aiming for easier adoption and enhanced functionality while maintaining system integrity.
+ - Token Extensions Program is a seperate program with a seperate address from the orginal Token Program.
+It supports the exact same functions plus additional ones through extensions.

 # Overview

-The Token 2022 Program, also known as Token Extensions Program, is a superset of the functionality provided by the Token Program.
+The Token Extensions Program, also known internally as Token 2022, is a superset of the functionality provided by the original Token Program.
 The Token Program serves most needs for fungible and non-fungible tokens through a simple set of interfaces and structures.
-Though, as more developers come to Solana with new ideas, this can introduce more challenges:
+Though simple and performant, the Token Program lacked features that the developer community soon found need of.
+This nessecitated forks of the Token Program, potentially splitting the ecosystem.

+For example, say a university wants to grant a soul-bound NFT version of a deploma to a graduate's wallet.
+How can we be sure that deploma never got transferred away?
+In the current Token Program, this is not possilbe

+ - ...
+ - ...
+ - ...

+This introduced some challenges.

  - Developers with new ideas have forked the Token Program to add new functionality according to their needs and deployed the program on-chain.
 Though it's easy to modify and deploy the program on-chain, it's difficult to achieve it's adoption across the ecosystem.
  - Solana's programming model requires programs to be included in the transactions along with accounts.
 This makes it complicated to create transactions involving multiple token programs.
  - In addition to the technical difficulty, wallets and other on-chain programs must trust the token programs that they choose to support.